tkoutropoulou/iv/reports/README.md

  # Visualization Dataset

- 10 of my friends report me the number of times that they eat pizza and souvlaki at 2020.
+ 10 of my friends report me the number of times that they eat pizza and souvlaki during 2020.

  https://codepen.io/tkoutropoulou/pen/abZGJJq